 Perfect, now that you have some descriptive words, let’s circle the words that are most important to you and how you truly want people to perceive your brand.
-I’ll give you some time, and feel free to pause this podcast if I’m going too fast, and really take some time for yourself to think about these things when you’re ready, go ahead and press the play button.
+I’ll give you some time, and feel free to pause this podcast if I’m going too fast, and take some time for yourself to think about these things when you’re ready, go ahead and press the play button.

 All right, now circle the words that are most important to you and how you truly want people to perceive your brand.
 Keep these words handy, as we will add them to our brand guidelines.
 If you’re still trying to imagine what your brand could be, you could review this article for inspiration.
 Its article features different trends and different things people are doing, to represent their brand’s personality.